-If the child-applicant is over 14 years old, he/she must show that he/she is a person of good moral character.
+If the child-applicant is over 14 years old, they must show that they are a person of good moral character.

 VAWA for Parents:

-A person can also file under this category if he/she is the parent of a U.S. citizen, and he/she has suffered abuse by a U.S. citizen son or daughter.
-In addition, he/she must have evidence that he/she is of good moral character.1
+A person can also file under this category if they are the parent of a U.S. citizen, and they have suffered abuse by a U.S. citizen son or daughter.
+In addition, they must have evidence that they are of good moral character.1

 Yes.
 Victims can seek relief through VAWA in secret so their abusers never find out.
 This policy allows victims to find safety as well as become independent from their abusers.2